 Medium: Less obvious errors, such as using fonts that are less visibly incorrect, a photo printed using the wrong technique, or imitated security features.

 Hard: Cases which would only be detectable with enhanced knowledge of document manufacturing, security features, printing, and deliberate mistakes.

-This year, the proportion of ‘easy’ fraud rose from 57% to 70%.
+This year, the proportion of ‘easy’ fraud rose.
 You might be thinking that means that the development of new fraud techniques has slowed, that fraudsters are getting careless and that you can afford to take your eye off the ball.
 But you’d be wrong.

 ‘Hard’ fraud is getting harder